 The 3 Big Cs of Continuous Agile Development

-Agile development is important.
-Here we cover Agile CI/CD/CT: continuous integration in Agile; continuous testing in Agile; and continuous delivery in Agile.
+This blog will take a closer look at CI/CD/CT in Agile: continuous integration in Agile; continuous testing in Agile; and continuous delivery in Agile.

 Why Agile and Continuous?